Small Wonder Labs SW20+

 Alignment is very easy as there are only a few tuned circuits to adjust.
 There is only one coil to peak in the receiver front end and only two tuned circuits to peak in the transmit bandpass filter circuit.
 The desired VFO tuning range in the 20 meter band is set by selecting a band set capacitor from a selection of eight values (included in the kit) to give the desired range.
 Some experimentation may be needed to select the value that provides tuning for the part of the band that you desire.
 My unit is set to tune from 14.033 to 14.066 MHz.
 I modified the tuning linearity of my kit to provide more bandspread near the QRP 14.060 MHz watering hole.
 More information on this simple modification is available here: SW20+ Tuning Modification

-SWL's manual and building instructions are excellent and Dave Benson provides technical support via E-Mail.
-This rig is an excellent "first kit" for novice builders.
-A whole series of educational postings (called Elmer 101) based on the SW40+ (the 40 meter version) are archived from the QRP-L E-Mail reflector and are available on the Internet to assist builders.
+SWL's manual and building instructions were excellent.
+Dave Benson no longer provides technical support, however he has the instruction manuals available on the internet.
+This rig was an excellent "first kit" for novice builders.
+A whole series of educational postings (called Elmer 101) based on the SW40+ (the 40 meter vhttp://smallwonderlabs.qrpradio.org/re archived from the QRP-L E-Mail reflector and are available on the Internet to assist builders.

 SW+ Series Links: